Pappus's hexagon theorem: Origins

+which gives us the parallelism that we want.

-The lemmas are proved in terms of what today is known as the cross ratio of four collinear points.
+The other lemmas are proved in terms of what today is known as the cross ratio of four collinear points.
 Three earlier lemmas are used.
 The first of these, Lemma III, has the diagram below (which uses Pappus's lettering, with G for Γ, D for Δ, J for Θ, and L for Λ).

 Here three concurrent straight lines, AB, AG, and AD, are crossed by two lines, JB and JE, which concur at J.

 Also KL is drawn parallel to AZ.